Ben-Helms/Iterative-individual-tree-segmentation-for-TLS/README.md

 ## **Outputs:**

-### Tree_metrics - A tree list in the form of a CSV file containing the following columns:
+### Forest_Structure_Estimation_Output.csv - A tree list in the form of a CSV file containing the following columns:

   * **Plot name** - The exact name of the plot defined at the beginning of the processing loop